DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/README.md

 ## EPUB
-To create the simple EPUB of the publication run:
+Create a simple EPUB of the publication by running:

 `make toolkit.epub`

-To run a more elaborate (including hyperlinked glossary) EPUB of the publication run:
+Create a more elaborate (including hyperlinked glossary) EPUB by running:
-`make FromPrintToEbooks.epub`

-(Last make command requires python's [html5lib](FromPrintToEbooks.epub))
+`make FromPrintToEbooks.epub` (command requires python's [html5lib](FromPrintToEbooks.epub))